isamu-isozaki/teamai_test/board-meetings/index.html.md

 	1. Q4 Meeting: 2018-11-01

 EA shall ensure that there is one invite for all attendees that includes the following:
-Exact meeting time blocked (ie: Start at 9am PST, End at 5pm PST) Zoom Link
+Exact meeting time blocked (ie: Start at 9am PST, End at 5pm PST/index.html.md) Zoom Link
-Agenda (the agenda should also include the zoom link at the top)
+Agenda (the agenda should also include the zoom link at the top/index.html.md)

 Make sure to:
 Determine which participants will be attending remotely and in-person to ensure there is enough room.